skhetcho/crowdsale-contracts/README.md

-# voton-crowdsale
+# crowdsale-contracts
-Repository including all the crowdsale smart contracts necessary for Voton's V1 crowdsale token.
+Repository including all the crowdsale smart contracts necessary for a V1 crowdsale token.